Feneg/z3-tracker/README.md

 Autotracking in z3-tracker depends on the Python websockets module.
 This library enables z3-tracker to communicate with QUsb2snes.

-The easiest cross-platform way to install websockets is pip.
-In Windows, open CMD (on Windows 10: right-click Windows button → 'Command Prompt').
-On Linux and Mac OS, open a terminal.
-Then type: 'pip3 install --user websockets'.
-That's it.
-(You might encounter a warning informing you that pip is out of date.
-For the purpose of running z3-tracker, you can safely ignore this message.)
+The easiest cross-platform way to install websockets is the 'install_websockets.py' script included with z3-tracker.
+You can run it by simply double-clicking, or via commandline (`python3 install_websockets.py`).
+You might encounter a message informing you that pip is out of date.
+For the purpose of running z3-tracker, you can safely ignore this message.

-Most Linux distribution also distribute it via their package manager under names like 'python3-websockets' (Debian, Ubuntu, Fedora) or 'python-websockets' (Arch).
+Most Linux distribution also distribute websockets via their package manager under names like 'python3-websockets' (Debian, Ubuntu, Fedora) or 'python-websockets' (Arch).
+If you're on Linux, you should probably use your distribution's package instead.

 ###### QUsb2snes